This page contains affiliate links. Please read our disclosure for more info.

 For nearly 10 years, Simon had just two pairs of shoes—hiking shoes and sports sandals.

-This year he also added a pair of casual sneakers, the Allbirds Tree Runners, which he loves.
+A few years ago he also added a pair of casual sneakers, the Allbirds Tree Runners, which he loves.

 If you aren’t planning any major hikes, the Allbirds are great for travel as they are smaller, lighter, and easier to dress up than hiking shoes, and can be worn without socks.